|Value (<£500)||Cuisinart Grind and Brew Plus||Included||£139||Filter|

 The coffee maker oozes sophistication, makes a super precice pour over, automatically blooming the coffee before the extraction.
 The temperature control is excellent as is the water flow.

 You have to order from Portland in the USA, you can do it online, contact them by email first to confirm they can meet your requirements then tell them in the comments it needs a UK 220V spec and be prepared for the surcharges for Shipping, VAT and Import Tax.
 The US$645 price ex works jumps to GB£850 by the time the unit reaches your door.
 If you are in the USA you could order for next day delivery and lug it back and save a few pounds but that is not really a practical option.

 Dual stainless steel boilers; automatic grind and tamp; a heated Group Head; conical burr grinder; PID Digital Temperature Control

 accurate to +/- 1 Deg C, this is a significant step up from the Barista Pro.

 If it is within your budget and your heart was set on a Sage machine the Oracle is a great choice.
 A really top end consumer unit

 with very pleasant design yet compact enough to fit in most kitchens.

-If I was selecting a Sage machine, this would be my choice.
+If I was selecting a Sage machine, this might be my choice.
 A good wand for creating silky smooth micro bubbles, clear displays with all the information needed to create a top notch extraction and cool aesthetics.
-This should be on the shortlist of anyone looking to spend between £1k and £1.5K on a coffee maker (as I write that down I am suddenly questioning my sanity, that is a lot of money to spend on a coffee maker and we are only half way through the list).
-The machine has an RRP of £1,699 and frankly I doubt I would pay that for this machine but at the £1,200 price point it deserves consideration.
+This should be on the shortlist of anyone looking to spend around £1.5k on a coffee maker (as I write that down I am suddenly questioning my sanity, that is a lot of money to spend on a coffee maker).
+The machine has an RRP of £1,699 and that is a lot of cash for a consumer coffee maker.
+Anything over £1,500 and I might struggle to buy this model.

 Now we are getting into some serious coffee machines.
 I love the Micro Casa Semiautomatic, it just looks utterly amazing,